aristosv/webserver/README.md

 # webserver

-Nginx / Reverse Proxy / PHP / MariaDB / phpMyAdmin / LetsEncrypt / Fail2Ban / Portainer
+Nginx / PHP / MariaDB / phpMyAdmin / LetsEncrypt / Fail2Ban / Portainer
 ---

 This will install the [Swag](https://docs.linuxserver.io/images/docker-swag) container, which includes the Nginx webserver, php, a reverse proxy, certbot for letsencrypt certificates and fail2ban.
 It will also install MariaDB, phpMyAdmin and Portainer for container management.
 Everything will be installed in a containerized environment.